 WBS Summary compromises a batch of activities that have a common WBS (Work Breakdown Structure) level.
 The start date of the WBS Summary is the earliest start date and the finish date is the latest finish date of the activities in the group.

 In P6, the Activity type can be selected by using the ‘General tab at the bottom details area as shown in Figure 1.

 How to Add Activities in Oracle Primavera P6 ?

 Activities can be inserted into a schedule by using a couple of ways from the Activities window.
 (Figure 2)

 2. Select Edit | Add from the main drop-down menu

 4. Right-click in the activity table and Select Add.

 Activity ID settings (increment, prefix, suffix) can be changed by using the Defaults tab in the bottom details area in the “Projects” window.
 Also Activity Type, Duration Type, Percent Complete Type can be determined as defaults for new activities from this tab.

 There are six types of activities in Oracle Primavera P6 and they can be added to a project schedule by using several ways.
-Task dependent activities are scheduled based on the working and non-working days of the activity calendar.
+Task-dependent activities are scheduled based on the working and non-working days of the activity calendar.
 Resource Dependent activities are scheduled based on the working and non-working days of the allocated resource’s calendar.
 The duration of a Level of effort activity is dependent on its predecessor and/or successor activities.
 Start and finish milestone activities mark the important start or finish dates of the project.
 They don’t have any duration or cost.
 A WBS summary activity is used to summarize a WBS level.
-Start date of a WBS summary is the start date of the activities of WBS level and finish date of it is the finish date of the activities of WBS level.
+The start date of a WBS summary is the start date of the activities of the WBS level and the finish date of it is the finish date of the activities of the WBS level.